 A lot of speakers don’t have a subwoofer and require an external one to be added on.
 Some Klipsch speakers come with woofers and subwoofers, which make them great for surround sound and heavy low bass tones.
 It’s important to balance out the bass with high frequencies by ensuring a high-performing tweeter is also present in the construction.

-The setup of a floor standing speaker is not complicated.
+The setup of a floorstanding speaker is not complicated.
 It is like setting up other satellite speakers like KEF LS50 Wireless II.
 For example, some Klipsch speakers come with the necessary cables for a plug and play design.
 All you need to do is locate the ports on the back of your devices and plug in the corresponding ends of the cables into the ports.

 The placement of the speaker will also affect your viewing experience.
 If your speaker comes with a subwoofer for heavy bass, then the placement would matter more than one that requires an external sub.
 Our team suggests placing the speakers at the front of the room, next to your TV.

 Be sure there is nothing in the way of the drivers all the way to your viewing spot.
-Remove the grilles if you feel like the sound is muffled and angle the speakers at a 30 to 45-degree angle to you.
+Remove the grilles if you feel like the audio quality is muffled and angle the speakers at a 30 to 45-degree angle to you.
 This way, the speakers will focus the sound to your sweet spot.
 If you have an external subwoofer, our experts recommend placing it close to you.